rhiot/rhiot/docs/readme.md

 ##### Creating virtual devices

 Device Cloudlet offers you the option to create the *virtual devices*.
-Virtual devices can be used to represent the clients whom can't use LWM2M API.
+Virtual devices can be used to represent the clients which can't use LWM2M API.
 For example the Android phone could use REST calls only to create and maintain the projection of itself as the virtual device even if you can't install LWM2M client on that device.